SpoorthiDhulappanavar/AuctionMe/README.md

 ## Overview
 ### Description
-We aim to create a next-gen dating application that revolutionises the online dating scenario for Gen-z.
-Our dating app will add the feature of ‘auctioning’ your friends/family on the app, as a fun social component.
+Aimed to create a next-gen dating application that revolutionises the online dating scenario for Gen-z.
+The dating app will add the feature of ‘auctioning’ your friends/family on the app, as a fun social component.

 ### App Evaluation
 - **Category:** Social Networking